enum314/nemesis/README.md

 3. Customize the Docker setup if needed
 4. Update environment variables in .env.example
 5. Add your application code to the src directory

+## 🤖 Discord Bot Features

+If you're looking to use this template for a Discord bot, please see [DISCORD.md](DISCORD.md) for specific Discord.js integration features and configuration.